mdszn/shafika/README.md

 # Shafika

-An open-source Ethereum indexer that puts you back in control of your blockchain data.
+An open-source Ethereum indexer that crawls and ingests blockchain data for you to own.

 ## What Gets Indexed